SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Related Work

 \section{Related Work}

-\subsection{Diffusion Models and Classifier-free guidance:}
+\subsection{Diffusion Models and Classifier-free Guidance}

 Diffusion Models have achieved great success in image generation (\cite{ho2020denoising}\cite{song2020denoising}\cite{nichol2021improved}\cite{ramesh2022hierarchical}).
-Classifier-free guidance (CFG\cite{ho2022classifier}) is an innovative technique aimed at improving the sample quality of class-conditioned diffusion models.
+Classifier-free guidance (CFG\cite{ho2022classifier}) is an technique for improving the sample quality of text-to-image diffusion models, which has been applied in models such as GLIDE \cite{nichol2021glide}, Stable Diffusion \cite{rombach2022high} and DALL·E 2 \cite{ramesh2021zero}.
 It incorporates a guidance weight that balances the trade-off between sample quality and diversity during the generation process.
-This approach has been applied in models such as GLIDE\cite{nichol2021glide}, Stable Diffusion\cite{rombach2022high} and DALL·E 2\cite{ramesh2021zero}.
 However, it should be noted that this approach increases the computational load due to the requirement of evaluating both conditional and unconditional (positive and negative prompts) models at each sampling step, thus necessitating optimization strategies to improve speed.